Expert Roundup : Using social media to support your website

 The tips they've shared about using social media to support your website are practical and applicable to any type of website in any industry.
 I have no doubt that you'll be able to take their advice and drive more traffic to your website from social media today.

 To make things even more helpful and actionable, I've created a FREE GUIDE that will walk you through the best way to use social media to support your website.
 You'll learn all about the five step process for creating content on your website and sharing it on social media in a way that drives traffic without being spammy.
-This 2-page guide is informative and filled with tips you can start using today.
+This 5-page guide to using social media to drive traffic back to your website is informative and filled with tips you can start using today.
 It'll help you to implement strategies from the expert's tips below (as well as many more included in the guide) and will only take a few minutes to get started.
-You can get that guide by clicking the button below, and it will be delivered to your inbox right away.
+You can get that guide by entering your email address below, and it will be delivered to your inbox right away.
 Enjoy!

 Does social media support your website?

-Download my free 2-page guide to get the most out of social media and drive more traffic to your website.
+Download my free guide to using social media to drive traffic back to your website.

 Advice from the experts